yichao-liang/yichao-liang.github.io/_pages/about.md

 **causal reasoning** for explainability and control, and **hierarchical inference** for learning to learn.

-Outside main research, I like to seek for truth and bueaty, as they are found in nature, maths, and art.
+Outside main research, I like to seek for truth and beauty, as they are found in nature, maths, and art.